 You may want to do the same thing when sending infographics to your email list, grabbing viewers’ attention and then sending them to your site to see the entire graphic.
 Make room for the increase in click-throughs that will be coming your way!

 If it’s relevant for your content, consider reaching out to influencers or publications that might be willing to share your infographic with their audiences.
 You’ll also want to include embed codes wherever you post your infographics so viewers have the option to share them with their own networks.

-Keep in mind that only sharing an infographic once is a disgrace to all of your hard work.
+Keep in mind that only sharing an infographic once really sells all of your hard work short.
 You can reuse the graphics to further leverage the content and enhance ROI.
 For starters, slice infographics into several thumbnails so you can keep sharing them with fresh imagery.
 As long as you repurpose the surrounding copy to support the highlighted section, you’ll keep grabbing viewers’ attention.
 You can also pull out specific data points to embed in other pieces of content as well as inspire future blog or social post ideas.

 Pro tip: Google won’t pick up on the keywords in images, so make sure you post your infographic with optimized landing page, blog and social copy.
 That way, your infographics have a better chance of appearing in search results.

 How do you know if your infographic has been effective?